 He still had a contract with Ferrari but for the 2016 campaign he moved to race with a newly formed Haas F1 Team, alongside Romain Grosjean.
 The start of the season wasn’t good as the Mexican retired from the opening two races but later improved slightly.
 He finished 11th in four races so far, narrowly missing to collect his first point with a new team.
 Unfortunatelly, the Mexican failed to score points until the end of campaign and was dropped from the team.

-Esteban Gutierrez, Haas F1 Team, 2016 F1 World Championship
+Esteban Gutierrez was driving for Haas F1 Team in the 2016 F1 World Championship

-The start of the IndyCar and Formula E career
+Short stints in the IndyCar Series and Formula E

 Esteban Gutierrez is a big racing enthusiast and he is not passionate about Formula 1 and karting racing only, but he also likes motorbike trials and virtual racing.
 Hockenheimring is his favorite circuit and when he is not behind the wheel, Gutierrez is enjoying in golf and skiing.